rainsfordtm/conman/README.md

 lcx_regex=(?P<word>[^/]+)/(?P<pos_ft>[^/]+)/(?P<lemma_ft>.*) # de/PRE/de
 lcx_regex=(?P<word>[^@]+)@t=(?P<pos>[^@]+)@l=(?P<lemma>.*) # de@t=PRE@l=de
 ```
-Note that the name `word` is reserved for the form of the Token.
+Note that the name `word` is reserved for the form of the token.
 Everything
 else will be stored as a tag.

 The same regex-based technique for splitting tokens is used with the